muratungor/ReadElasticIndex/README.md

 # ReadElasticIndex
-This code reads document near real-time from specific index.
+This code reads documents near real-time from specific index.
+It's using elastic/elasticsearch-py which is Official Python low-level client for Elasticsearch.